-- a.
-The results of a CIAC-approved medically validated drug test which confirms that the student-athlete is chemical free.
-The test must have been completed with 30 days prior to the application.
-The CIAC shall not be responsible for any expenses related to this testing. - b.
-A statement of the compelling circumstances on which the member school bases its application for reinstatement of the athletes' eligibility.
+- 1. The results of a CIAC-approved medically validated drug test which confirms that the student-athlete is chemical free.
+The test must have been completed within 30 days prior to the application.
+The CIAC shall not be responsible for any expenses related to this testing. - 2.
+A statement of the compelling circumstances on which the member school bases its application for reinstatement of the athlete's eligibility.

 4.15.J.
-PERFORMANCE ENHANCING SUBSTANCES AND PRACTICES SUBJECT TO THIS POLICY include but are not limited to, the following:
+PERFORMANCE ENHANCING SUBSTANCES AND PRACTICES SUBJECT TO THIS POLICY

+Includes but are not limited to the following:

-- a.
-Anabolic Agents, Diuretics, Peptide Hormones and Analogues - b.
-Blood doping (the intravenous injection of whole blood, packed red blood cells, or blood substitutes) - c.
+- 1. Anabolic Agents, Diuretics, Peptide Hormones and Analogues - 2.
+Blood doping (the intravenous injection of whole blood, packed red blood cells, or blood substitutes. - 3.
 Substances and practices identified as banned by the NCAA and the USOC.